raspberrypilearning/jazzy-jumpers/en/step_4.md

 --- /hint ---
 --- /hints ---

-As you add more parts to the jumper, it becomes much harder for the player to memorise each one, adding to the challenge!
+As you add more parts to the jumper, it becomes much harder for the player to memorise each one, making the game more of a challenge!